hassamwazir/hassamwazir.github.io/_posts/2020-02-23-imr-zdomain.md

 This warping of the space is non-linear and the Bilinear transformation is used to account for this non-linearity.

 ---
-## Bilinear transformation of a transfer function from the s-domain to the z-domain
+## Bilinear transformation from the s-domain to the z-domain

 Assume we have a first-order system with a transfer function of the form: